 h begins at the top line and moves down to the baseline.
-Without lifting the pencil, move up and around the circle to short letter height and come back down to the baseline.
+Without lifting the pencil, overswing up to short letter height and come back down to the baseline.
+End with a small exit loop.

 th

 Review the 'er' phonograms with ten single phonograms.